nils-eilers/NODISKEMU/README.md

   all partitions to the root drive.
 Doing this just for the card that was changed would cause lots of problems if the number of partitions on the previous and the newly inserted cards are different.
+- If you are the author of a program that needs to detect NODISKEMU for some reason, DO NOT use M-R for this purpose.
+Use the UI command instead and check the message you get for "nodiskemu" instead.

 Compilation notes
 =================